Uniform Sampling from the Reachable Set Using Optimal Transport: Problem Formulation and Solution

-\begin{assumption}[Admissible Initial Conditions and Control Set] Given a dynamical system of the form \eqref{eq:ctrsys} whose vector fields satisfy Assumption \ref{asmp1:sublin}, we restrict initial conditions and controls as follows. \begin{enumerate} \item The set of admissible initial conditions $\Omega \subset \Rd$ is non-empty and compact. \item The set of The control set $U \subset \mathbb{R}^m$ is nonempty, compact, and convex. \end{enumerate} \end{assumption} A well-known consequence of the two assumptions is that the end-point map $E$ is continuous and the set $\mathcal{U}$ is compact in the weak topology in $L_2$.
+\begin{assumption}[Admissible Initial Conditions and Controls] Given a dynamical system of the form \eqref{eq:ctrsys} whose vector fields satisfy Assumption \ref{asmp1:sublin}, we assume: \begin{enumerate} \item The set of admissible initial conditions $\Omega \subset \Rd$ is non-empty and compact. \item The set of controls, $U \subset \mathbb{R}^m$, is nonempty, compact, and convex. \end{enumerate} \end{assumption} As a consequence of the two assumptions, the end-point map $E$ is continuous and the set $\mathcal{U}$ is compact in the weak topology in $L_2$.
+For instance, this is proved in~\cite[Thm.~23.11]{clarke2013functional}; see the Supplementary Material for a more detailed discussion.
 Hence, the reachable set $\mathcal{R}^T_{\Omega}$ is compact.
-Next, we reformulate Prob. \ref{prob:MainGoal} as an OT problem below. \begin{problem} Given the Lebesgue measure of the reachable set, $c = \int_{\mathcal{R}^T_{\Omega}} dx$, Prob. \ref{prob:MainGoal} can be formulated as \end{problem}

-Here, we have made an abuse of notation by identifying $m_{R}$ with the measure it defines on $\Rd$:

-for all Borel measurable sets $A \subseteq \Rd$.
-To ensure wellposedness of Prob. \ref{prob:GoalOT}, the following assumption is necessary. \begin{assumption} The reachable set \( \mathcal{R}^T_{\Omega} \subset \mathbb{R}^d \) has positive and finite Lebesgue measure; that is,
+Next, to address Prob. \ref{prob:MainGoal}, we introduce an OT problem below. \begin{problem} Given the Lebesgue measure of the reachable set, $c = \int_{\mathcal{R}^T_{\Omega}} dx$, solve the following transport problem where $\mathbf{1}_{\mathcal{R}^T_{\Omega}}$ is the indicator function on the reachable set. \end{problem} Here, we abuse notation by identifying $m_{R}$ with the measure it defines on $\Rd$: $ m_R (A)=\frac{1}{c} \lambda (A \cap \mathcal{R}^T_{\Omega})$ for all Borel measurable sets $A \subseteq \Rd$.
+The idea behind this new problem is that to uniformly sample from the reachable set, we solve a collection of optimal control problems that would be uniformly distributed on the reachable set.
+To ensure wellposedness of Prob. \ref{prob:GoalOT}, the following assumption is necessary. \begin{assumption} The reachable set \( \mathcal{R}^T_{\Omega} \subset \mathbb{R}^d \) has positive and finite Lebesgue measure -- i.e., $0 < \lambda (\mathcal{R}^T_{\Omega}) < \infty$. \end{assumption} If the set of admissible conditions is a singleton, the above assumption holds true when the control system is locally controllable, or accessible.
+The assumption also holds true if the set of initial conditions has positive Lebesgue measure since the flow map for any fixed constant control is known to be Bi-Lipschitz.